CoFH/cofh.github.io/docs/thermal-expansion/arcane-ensorcellator/index.md

 The current mode can be set using the Redstone Control tab in the machine's GUI.

-When an arcane ensorcellator must stop working due to a redstone signal and is still processing an item, it will finish processing that item before stopping.

 ### Security
 An arcane ensorcellator can have a [signalum security lock](/docs/thermal-foundation/signalum-security-lock/) installed to restrict who can access it.